WHAT WE'RE SPINNING

 Unknown Mortal Orchestra

-The latest from New Zealand musician Ruban Nielson’s globe-trotting series, as Pitchfork as put it, “taps into a cosmic, extroverted energy, highlighting his band’s virtuosity in a set of psychedelic jams.”
+The latest from New Zealand musician Ruban Nielson's globe-trotting series, as Pitchfork has put it, "taps into a cosmic, extroverted energy, highlighting his band's virtuosity in a set of psychedelic jams."
 We can see that on some indulgent instrumentals that might be what Jazz looks like when mashed up against some generic EDM with bleeps and bits thrown in for good measure.
 (Mar '25)

 Velvet Bloom